 - Secure in the relationship

-There are three major reasons why it is difficult to “let go” of unhealthy attachment.
-One, you are programmed with a basic need for attachment and connection.
 All of your attachment needs come from the relationships you had with your parents or caregivers.
 If you experienced unreliable, inconsistent, and non-responsive attachment during childhood then you will continue to attempt to fill these voids in adulthood.

 However, without a healthy blueprint on knowing how to do this.
 You are more likely to involve yourself in relationships that cannot truly satisfy what you are seeking.
 Your desire to be emotionally attached is not wrong.
 It just needs to be re-calibrated on how to do this in a healthy manner

-The second reason is due to the emotional bonds that are formed.
 When you emotionally attach to someone, it has significance based on time (we have been together x amount of years), comparison (they were this way in the past), sympathy (they will be hurt without me), responsibility (I owe it to them), or hope (they will change in the future).
 When you have these bonds, it is difficult to let go of relationships or situations that are no longer healthy.

 This happens because of the distress that arises when separation threatens an attachment bond.
 Your brain processes this as potential for vulnerability, danger, and helplessness.4 It is imperative to understand your personal reasons for why it is difficult to “let go.”
 This awareness will help you make the transition to leave from an unhealthy attachment.

 It is always difficult to make that first step in breaking off unhealthy emotional attachment.
 Not only is it scary, but the threat of being alone is intimidating to your sense of well-being.
 Breaking off an unhealthy emotional attachment starts with you recognizing that you truly want to be happy.
 Once you can be honest and vulnerable with yourself you can take the necessary action to leave toxic relationships or situations.
-Journaling is a great way to work through these thoughts and provide yourself space to write down what you need in order to feel emotionally healthy.

 Find an area in which you can be by yourself so you can reflect on your current relationship.
 Identify if it is based on healthy emotional attachment or unhealthy emotional attachment.
-Ask yourself if you feel capable to satisfy your emotional needs or do you primarily rely on your partner?
+Ask yourself if you feel capable of satisfying your emotional needs or do you primarily rely on your partner?
 Lastly, ask yourself what emotional bonds keep you locked into the relationship.
-Don’t be afraid to be truthful with yourself.
-Your answers may not conclude that the relationship will end.
-However, it can provide an opportunity for more balance and healing in your life.

-Lastly, remember that it is okay to prioritize the relationship with yourself.
-This means that taking responsibility and ownership of emotional needs is healthy.
+Taking responsibility and ownership of emotional needs is healthy.
 This does not mean you have to do everything alone.
 However, it is important to explore how you can build love, commitment, trust, reliability, comfort, and security within yourself.
 Sometimes we give other people the responsibility to take care of our emotional needs.
 Again, this can lead to unhealthy situations.
 To help you break away from unhealthy emotional attachment you must be willing to identify what you need to be happy.

-A great support for working through emotional attachment disorders is finding a therapist.
+A great support for working through emotional attachment issues is finding a therapist.
 In therapy, you can work through the origin of your attachment issues and have a better understanding of why they impact your current relationships.
 Also, you will be able to explore how emotional attachment affects existing disorders such as depression, anxiety, borderline personality disorder, or post-traumatic stress disorder.
 Another benefit of going to therapy is that it provides a safe space to process emotions and feelings.

 Final Thoughts on Emotional Attachment